 What is the Inchworm Exercise?

 The inchworm exercise is a “standing-to-plank-back-to-standing” movement that engages your whole body.
 It is primarily a core exercise but it will engage your shoulders, back, arms, chest and legs too.

 The Inchworm exercise is a total body movement that requires no equipment.
 It is suitable for beginners and those looking for a gentle, low impact exercise.
 It is also often referred to as “walkouts.”

-The inchworm is a great exercise to include in your workout routine because it can be used as a warm-up for more strenuous strength training exercises, or as a stand-alone exercise for active stretching.
-It doesn’t require any equipment and little space.
+The inchworm is a great exercise to include in your workout routine because it can be used as a warm-up for more strenuous strength training exercises, or as a standalone exercise.

 The intensity at which you perform inchworms will largely dictate if it feels like an intense HIIT exercise or a gentle dynamic stretch.